Item 14: Understand lifetimes

 Algebra of Lifetimes

-You don't get to do much with these lifetime labels; the main thing that's possible is to compare one label with another, repeating a label to indicate that two lifetimes are the "same".
-(Later, we'll see that it's also possible to specify that one lifetime must be bigger than another, when expressed as the lifetime bounds for a generic.)
+You don't get to do much with these lifetime names; the main thing that's possible is to compare one name with another, repeating a name to indicate that two lifetimes are the "same".

 This algebra of lifetimes is easiest to illustrate with function signatures: if the inputs and outputs of a function deal with references, what's the relationship between their lifetimes?

-The most common case is a function that receives a single reference as input, and emits a reference as output.
+The most common case is a function that receives a single reference as input and emits a reference as output.
 The output reference must have a lifetime, but what can it be?
-There's only one possibility to choose from: the lifetime of the input, which means that they both share the same label, say 'a:
+There's only one possibility (other than 'static) to choose from: the lifetime of the input, which means that they both share the same name, say, 'a.
+Adding that name as a lifetime annotation to both types gives:

 pub fn first<'a>(data: &'a [Item]) -> Option<&'a Item> {

-Because this variant is so common, and because there's (almost) no choice about what the output lifetime can be, Rust has lifetime elision rules that mean you don't have to explicitly write the lifetimes for this case.
-A more idiomatic version of the same function signature would be:
+Because this variant is so common, and because there's (almost) no choice about what the output lifetime can be, Rust has lifetime elision rules that mean you don't have to explicitly write the lifetime names for this case.
+A more idiomatic version of the same function signature would be the following:

 pub fn first(data: &[Item]) -> Option<&Item> {